Arc Raiders DLSS, FSR, and Frame Generation Settings: Full Frame Gen Guide

 Use this only when you need every extra frame and you are willing to accept softer distant detail.
 In a visibility-heavy shooter, too much softness can hurt target tracking.

-Frame generation can boost displayed frame rate, but it is not automatically the best competitive option.
+Frame generation in Arc Raiders can boost displayed frame rate, but it is not automatically the best competitive option.
+Frame gen inserts interpolated frames between real ones, so the counter goes up while your actual input rate stays the same.

 Use it when